-The following chart discloses information regarding shares of Snap-on's common stock that were sold by Citibank, N.A. ("Citibank") during the fourth quarter of 2013 pursuant to a prepaid equity forward transaction agreement (the "Agreement") with Citibank that is intended to reduce the impact of market risk associated with the stock-based portion of the company's deferred compensation plans.
+The following chart discloses information regarding shares of Snap-on's common stock that were sold by Citibank, N.A. ("Citibank") during the fourth quarter of 2014 pursuant to a prepaid equity forward agreement (the "Agreement") with Citibank that is intended to reduce the impact of market risk associated with the stock-based portion of the company's deferred compensation plans.
 The company's stock-based deferred compensation liabilities, which are impacted by changes in the company's stock price, increase as the company's stock price rises and decrease as the company's stock price declines.
 Pursuant to the Agreement, Citibank may purchase or sell shares of the company's common stock (for Citibank's account) in the market or in privately negotiated transactions.
-The Agreement has no stated expiration date, but the parties expect that each transaction under the Agreement will have a term of approximately one year.
-The Agreement does not provide for Snap-on to purchase or repurchase shares.
+The Agreement has no stated expiration date and does not provide for Snap-on to purchase or repurchase its shares.